Contrasting Kinetik (NASDAQ:KNTK) & DT Midstream (NYSE:DTM)

-Kinetik (NASDAQ:KNTK – Get Rating) and DT Midstream (NYSE:DTM – Get Rating) are both mid-cap oils/energy companies, but which is the better stock?
-We will compare the two businesses based on the strength of their analyst recommendations, valuation, earnings, dividends, institutional ownership, risk and profitability.
+Kinetik (NASDAQ:KNTK – Get Rating) and DT Midstream (NYSE:DTM – Get Rating) are both mid-cap oils/energy companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, institutional ownership, dividends, risk, valuation and profitability.

-This is a breakdown of recent ratings for Kinetik and DT Midstream, as provided by MarketBeat.
+This is a summary of current recommendations for Kinetik and DT Midstream, as provided by MarketBeat.

 |Sell Ratings